Blake-Pfaff/Readit/README.md

 ### Installing

-If you habe Docker installed its really as eazy as the steps above. https://docs.docker.com/docker-for-mac/install/
+If you have Docker installed it's really as easy as the steps above. https://docs.docker.com/docker-for-mac/install/